gravitational/workshop/k8sprod.md

 ```

 Probably not the result you expected.
-Over time the load on the nodes and docker will be quite substantial,
+Over time, the load on the nodes and docker will be quite substantial,
 especially if job is failing very quickly.

 Let's clean up the busy failing job first: